 How Do PA Systems Work in Schools?

-Public address systems use dynamic microphones over condenser microphones.
-It cannot be refuted that dynamic microphones are more rugged as compared to the condenser mic and are able to withstand the elements a little better.
-On the other hand, condenser microphones use their own power source and produce better-quality audio signals, which are perfect for musical instruments.
-However because of this they can sometimes be so sensitive that they also receive background noises.
+Public address systems tend to use dynamic microphones over condenser microphones.
+Usually, dynamic microphones are more rugged compared to the condenser mic and are able to withstand the school environment a little better.
+On the other hand, condenser microphones need their own power source to work (phantom power).
+They produce better-quality sound which is perfect for musical instruments.
+However, because condenser microphones are so sensitive, they are not ideal for a broadcast PA system.

-To keep speakers out of sight and out they should be mounted up high on walls or within the ceiling.
-Similarly the mixer amplifier should be kept out of reach of students.
-In addition to this the microphones should be handled with care and stored in a moisture free environment.
+To keep speakers out of sight and out they can be mounted up high on walls or within the ceiling (in the case of a false ceiling).
+Similarly, the mixer and amplifier should be kept out of reach of students at all times as the dial and buttons are very attractive to curious little fingers!
+In addition to this, the microphones should be handled with care and stored in a moisture-free environment for longer life.

 Large Coverage Areas

 If the area has a large space 100V line technology is necessary.
-Generally speaking this is a large hall or arena.
-In the same fashion the installation should be discreet.
-In addition, for greater coverage multiple speakers can be daisy chained which is a unique quality of 100V line PA systems.
-Therefore this type of system design is a perfect PA system for school grounds.
+Generally speaking, these PA systems are used in a large hall or arena (think of sports stadium speaker systems).
+Obviously, the installation in large public spaces needs to be out of reach for safety.
+In addition, to get greater coverage, multiple speakers are daisy-chained together which is only possible with 100V line PA systems.
+Therefore, when a school grounds has a large surface area to cover, this type of speaker system design is a perfect PA system for schools and school grounds.

 Now we have covered the basic requirements for the standard School PA System, let’s look deeper into the latest PA System technology.

-- Video Intercom for secure entrance to buildings
+- Video Intercom for secure entrances to school buildings.

 - School bell scheduling interfaces

-Along with all the standard features of a PA system, you can now expand what was once Audio and Voice over a loudspeaker, to a fully customized communication and notification center.
-With the addition of a robust IP network, the programmable options are endless.
+Along with all the standard features of a PA system, you can now expand a simple audio and voice system, to a fully customized communication center.
+With the addition of a robust network, programmable notices options are endless.

-Today’s modern school will already have an network deployed by an IT department.
+Today’s modern school will already have a network deployed by an IT department.
 Therefore, to integrate new devices into the network requires an IP controller to communicate to the new PA system.
-From here the additional devices such as the paging system, the intercom and the emergency station will all be programmed and controlled via a master station (this is usually a PC kept within the IT department).
+From here there are additional devices such as the paging system, the intercom, and the emergency station.
+The PA System is programmed and via a master station (this is usually a PC kept within the IT department).

-One of the advantages of having a PA system over the network is the flexibility for future installation.
+One of the advantages of having a PA system over the network is the flexibility for future installations.
 Previously, the new speaker wire had to connect directly to the existing amplification system.